metiago/metiago.github.io/_posts/2018-10-25-go-amq-example.md

 STOMP provides an interoperable wire format so that STOMP clients can communicate with any STOMP message broker to provide easy and widespread messaging interoperability among many languages, platforms and brokers.

-To test these examples it necessary to run on of the brokers weach implement the stompo protocol (Apache MQ, Rabbit MQ).
+To test these examples it necessary to run on of the brokers weach implement the stomp protocol (Apache MQ, Rabbit MQ).

 producer.go